 Philadelphia, PA - Philly's Parks and Public Spaces are a great place to take the family and enjoy what the city life has to offer.
-From fun year round events at Dilworth Park at City Hall to a fun game of minature golf at Franklin Square.
-Philadelphia's parks have something for everyone to enjoy, listed below are of few of the city's well known family fun parks.
+From fun year-round events at Dilworth Park at City Hall to a fun game of miniature golf at Franklin Square.
+Philadelphia's parks have something for everyone to enjoy, listed below are of few of the city's favorite family fun parks.

-- City Hall’s recently refurbished front yard, Dilworth Park boasts tree-lined fountains (splashing encouraged) in warm weather and an ice skating rink in winter.
-Year-round movies, festivals, a cozy Cuban cafe and great access to public transit have revived the very center of Center City.
+City Hall’s recently refurbished front yard, Dilworth Park boasts tree-lined fountains (splashing encouraged) in warm weather and an ice skating rink in winter.
+Year-round movies, festivals, a cozy Cuban cafe, and excellent access to public transit have revived the very center of Center City.
 15th & Market Streets, (215) 482-9565.

-- One of William Penn’s original five squares, Franklin Square is a modern and fun family park, with a Philly-themed miniature golf course, a restored marble fountain, two playgrounds and an old-fashioned carousel featuring some famous Philly horses.
-When hunger strikes, SquareBurger delivers with burgers, fries and Cake Shakes.
+One of William Penn’s original five squares, Franklin Square is a fun family park, with a Philly-themed miniature golf course, a restored marble fountain, two playgrounds and an old-fashioned carousel featuring some famous Philly horses.
+When hunger strikes, SquareBurger delivers with burgers, fries, and Cake Shakes.
 6th & Race Streets, (215) 629-4026.

-- To wee water fans, the pebble-bottom wading pool sheltered by a landscaped hill and randomly spouting fountains makes Sister Cities Park a summertime paradise.
-To the fans’ caretakers, the lifeguard, cafe and kiosk that sells plastic boats, swim diapers, sunscreen and other essentials is just as great.
+To wee water fans, the pebble-bottom wading pool sheltered by a landscaped hill and randomly spouting fountains makes Sister Cities Park a summertime paradise.
+To the fans’ caretakers, the lifeguard, cafe and kiosk that sells plastic boats, swim diapers, sunscreen, and other essentials are just as great.
 18th Street & Logan Square, (215) 440-5500.